 Don’t ignore your Osteoarthritis, as it can become worse over time.
 It’s important to consult with a doctor and understand the root cause of your Osteoarthritis.

-A result of a joint injury or wear and tear of your joint cartilage can be Osteoarthritis.
-One factor that can contribute to osteoarthritis is Hereditary.
-Females are more prone to osteoarthritis.
+Osteoarthritis can be a result of a joint injury or wear and tear of your joint cartilage.
+Heredity can be a factor that contributes to osteoarthritis.
+Females are more prone to osteoarthritis than males.
 Any ligament injuries or dislocation of your joints can too become a leading cause.

 A term used to describe joint inflammation is Arthritis.
-Contradictory, osteoarthritis is a joint degenerative condition and is a subtype of arthritis.
+While, osteoarthritis is a joint degenerative condition and is a subtype of arthritis.

-You are more likely to be affected by this degenerative joint disease if you have a family history of osteoarthritis.
+If you have family history of osteoarthritis, you are more likely to be affected by this degenerative joint disease.

-Vitamin C paired with vitamin D is very popular amongst patients with osteoarthritis in the knee.
+Vitamin C along with vitamin D may help patients with osteoarthritis in the knee.
 They both help prevent the degeneration of the cartilage.

-With a chiropractor’s help, you can find relief in your chronic symptoms of osteoarthritis.
+You can find relief in your osteoarthritis symptoms with a chiropractor’s help.
 A chiropractor might use osteopathic manipulation for your osteoarthritis in the lower back or neck.

-An easy spinal manipulation in combination with exercise, paired with an anti-inflammatory diet is advised by chiropractic care, in order to reduce symptoms of inflammation and pain.
-This also helps in improving your mobility.
-These measures are proven to be quite responsive to osteoarthritis care.
+A simple spinal manipulation in combination with exercise, paired with an anti-inflammatory diet is advised by chiropractic care, in order to reduce symptoms of pain and inflammation.
+This also assists in boosting your mobility.
+These measures are proven to be very receptive to osteoarthritis care.

-If you have a chronic osteoarthritis condition then you might lean towards massage therapy.
+If you have a chronic osteoarthritis condition, massage therapy could help.
 This type of therapy will help in relaxing your joints and relieving muscle pain.

-In addition, it reduces stiffness and provides better mobility and motion.
-Massage therapy will also decrease your stress and add to your well-being.
+In addition, it can reduce stiffness and provides better mobility and motion.
+Massage therapy will help lower your stress and add to your well-being.

-Unfortunately, no proven cure has been found for osteoarthritis of the spine as it is an irreversible condition.
-However, to live a better lifestyle, pain management can help improve the mobility of your affected joint.
+No cure has been found for osteoarthritis of the spine and has been deemed an irreversible condition.
+To improve your lifestyle, pain management can help increase the mobility of the joint that is affected.
 You might visit a clinic for osteoarthritis in Fairfax Virginia to discuss treatment options with your doctor.